«list» Component Type

 of

 Specify a field type for list items.
-Handy to avoid spacifying a whole data-smark attribute in the template to just specify the field type when needed.
+Handy to avoid specifying a whole data-smark attribute in the template to just specify the field type when needed.

 - Type: string